Pulse SDKs parameter reference

 - GDPR: This parameter is to indicate that an ad request is subject to GDRP regulations.

 - GDPR consent string: Set this parameter to the user's URL safe and base64 encoded consent string, which you retrieve from the Consent Management Provider (CMP).
 The CMP is either implemented on your site or you use a third party to provide this functionality for you.
-See the Implementation Guidelines set out by IAB.
-The consent string is built-up according to the following specification: Consent string and vendor list format.
+See the Implementation Guidelines set out by the Interactive Advertising Bureau (IAB).
+The consent string is built-up according to the following specification: Transparency and Consent String with Global Vendor and CMP List Formats.

 - ContentMetadata (HTML5)